-This course is a survey of prose and poetry suitable for adolescent readers.
+This course is a survey of prose, poetry and some non-fiction suitable for adolescent readers.
 It is recommended for students entering upper elementary and high school teacher training programs; also for library science students and as a general education for parents.